pluginized-protocols/libxbgp/docs/source/writing_pluglets.rst

 Retrieving Arguments Inside the Plugin
 --------------------------------------

-As seen in examples, every plugin receives a pointer to its arguments.
-However, these are not directly accessible on read.
-Arguments must be first copied to the memory plugin by the helper function ``bpf_get_args(unsigned int arg_nb, bpf_full_args_t *args);``
+As you can see in the examples, each plugin receives a pointer to its arguments.
+However, these are not directly accessible in "read mode".
+Arguments must be first copied to the memory plugin by the helper function
+``bpf_get_args(unsigned int arg_nb, bpf_full_args_t *args);``

 `arg_nb`